diegomontejano/ichat_app_swiftui/README.md

 # iChat App (demo)

 My original app for chat messages with a minimalist design.
-Technologies used:
+Technologies and knowledge used:
 * SwiftUI,
 * CocoaPods,
 * UX/UI Design,